WolframResearch/GurobiLink/README.md

 The general steps for building the complete paclet are

 ```
-git clone <repository url> GUROBILink
+git clone <repository url> GurobiLink
-cd GUROBILink
+cd GurobiLink
 mkdir build
 cd build
 cmake <options> ..
 cmake --build . --target install
 ```

-which will place the result by default in the `GUROBILink/build/install` directory.
+which will place the result by default in the `GurobiLink/build/install` directory.

 The typical options required for building are